swift-kim/SongPlayHistory/README.md

 ## Notes

 - The play count also counts failed plays.
-- It's unable to see your previous records (that you achieved before installing this plugin) as they are not stored anywhere.
+- It's unable to see your previous records (that you achieved before installing this mod) as they are just lost.
-- No more than 9 scores will be shown at once due to space limit.
 - The data file is located in Beat Saber's _UserData_ directory.
 The file contains some more details about your plays.
+You can also delete individual records if you want.
-The data are not uploaded anywhere so you have to backup this file when re-installing the game.
+- The data are not uploaded anywhere so you have to **backup** the file when re-installing the game.
-- This plugin is still under tests.
-If you find any problem with this plugin, please report to _peperoro#1013 (Discord)_ for future improvement.
+- If you run into any problem, please contact me either via Discord _(peperoro#1013)_ or by filing an issue.